Legacy Pain and Regenerative Medicine

 Acupuncture treats a vast range of health conditions, restores your energy, and is so effective for relieving pain that the American College of Physicians recommends it over medication for treating chronic low back pain.
-At Legacy Pain and Regenerative Medicine, certified acupuncturist Trace Alexander, DC, FNP, offers acupuncture as a primary treatment and to complement other therapies such as chiropractic.
-To learn more about acupuncture, call one of the offices in Plano or Addison, Texas, or book an appointment online.
+At Legacy Pain and Regenerative Medicine, Trace Alexander, DC, FNP, certified in acupuncture, offers acupuncture as a primary treatment and to complement other therapies such as chiropractic.

 Acupuncture promotes healing and pain relief by inserting a slender acupuncture needle into precise points on your body.
 These points, called acupoints, correspond to pathways of natural energy that flow throughout your body.
 Different pathways are associated with specific body systems and organs.